The Euthanist by Alex Dolan

 I love Dolan’s writing style.
 I found myself guzzling chapter after chapter as his descriptions were short yet evocative and the revelations of the story were set out with perfect timing.
 Before I knew it I was halfway through the book and thoroughly nauseous with jealousy.

 However, as the story progressed I felt the characters were not as well-developed as I first thought.
-They began to reveal themselves as rather bland and faceless, their motives more and more tenuous as the plot unfolded.
+Their motives in particular seemed more and more tenuous as the plot unfolded.

-I was glad to finish the novel as I had guessed most of the twists and turns long before the final few chapters.
-I was also keen to take a break from Kali, a character I found irritating and nothing more than a modern version of the pixie dream girl.
+By the time I finished the novel I was keen to take a break from Kali, a character I found to be an irritating pixie dream girl type.
 I greatly admire Dolan’s talent as a writer, but I feel The Euthanist could have been a third of the size it was and many of the subplots abandoned.
 It needed to focus more on the devastating topic of euthanasia, but instead it spread itself thin by embracing too many controversial subjects.